mureinik/loop-li-loop/README.md

 # This DoS Goes Loop-di-Loop

-A repo with the demos and benchmarks from my talk This Loop Goes Loop-di-Loop.
+A repo with the demos and benchmarks from my talk This Loop Goes Loop-di-Loop that was featured in [several conferences](./CONFERENCES.md).

 ## Warning